Olsman/CompensAID/README.md

-compensaID: An automated detection tool for spillover errors.
+compensAID: An automated detection tool for spillover errors.

 Overview